 In order for a Child Interview to be effective, the child must be capable of forming and communicating his or her own views.
 Issues surrounding divorce, parenting schedules, mobility, etc. are abstract and complex.

 While there are many exceptions, children are typically able to form and communicate their views on these issues by approximately nine years of age.
 Therefore, the recommended minimum age for having your child participate in a child interview is nine.

 No. In an effort to minimize the risk of the interview being biased, children are interviewed in private.
 Parents are asked to drop the child off for the interview and to return 45 to 60 minutes later to pick the child up.

 No. Dynamics between siblings can lead to a child’s views being influenced by the views of a sibling.
 Each child gets to privately present their own unique views.

 In preparation for the interview, each parent is asked to complete an Interview Intake Form which provides background information and a summary of the particular issues that are to be explored with your child.
 The lawyers representing each parent may also be consulted for information regarding the relevant issues.

-A Views of the Child Report will be filed at the court registry.
+An Evaluative Views of the Child Report will be filed at the court registry.